okyanus-mc/advanced-template/README.md

 This is an "advanced" mod template for Okyanus.
 It supports:

-* Viewing / Modifying (via mixins) Minecraft Internals
+* Viewing / Modifying (via mixins) Minecraft Internals (Unsupported, be as careful as you are with Bukkit & NMS)
+* Using Runtime internal classes (Also Unsupported, these will break without telling you)
-* Launching the server automatically
+* Launching the server from your IDE

 ## Setup